g-r-a-n-t/serial-vision/README.md

 # Serial Vision

-Serial Vision is a smart app capable of detecting serial numbers on a device using live camera feed.
-It integrates with Jamf Pro so users can more easily manage devices on the go.
+Serial Vision is a smart app capable of detecting serial numbers on an Apple device using live camera feed.
+It integrates with [Jamf Pro](https://www.jamf.com) so IT administrators can easily manage devices on the go.

 ## App Usage
 - pictures
 - Problem statement, proposed solution, overview of what you have built during the hackathon

 ## Technical Implementation
 There are three main components to this app.
-The first is text detection, by this we mean detecting where characters are inside of an image.
-The second part is classifying the detected characters, this step provides us with probability distributions for each identified character.
-The third step is taking these probability distributions and determining what serial number is contained inside of the image.
+The first is **text detection** - by this we mean detecting where characters are inside of an image.
+The second part is **character classification** of the detected characters.
+This step provides us with probability distributions for each identified character.
+The third step is **serial number determination** - taking the probability distributions and determining what serial number is contained in the image.

 ### Text Detection
-Apple's general purpose language, Swift, contains a visual analysis library called Vision.
+Apple's general purpose language, Swift, contains a visual analysis library called [Vision](https://developer.apple.com/documentation/vision).
 We used the text detection toolset in this library to find the bounds and position of each character contained within the images being processed.
 This information was then used to generate input for our character classification model.

 Below is an example of Vision detecting character bounds inside an image.
 This image contains a MacBook Pro, the serial number is `CO2T83GXGTFM` as seen on the bottom right.
 Running the text detection query in vision will provide us with the bounds for each `word` and `character` in the image. `Words` refers to a group of `characters`.
 You can see that the serial number is grouped along with some other characters.